 He also wanted help with some writing and editing and asked about my fees.
 I was ready to collaborate, and actually ‘worked’ on whatever it was over the following couple of days before sending him a good portion of the total project.

 Then one day the girl and I spoke on the phone when I invited her for dinner.
-Not that I liked her at all, but just that I didn’t know many people yet and thought why not, especially that she had helped me a few times in a certain matter.
-On the other hand, she has her health issues so maybe some chatting with someone who has been there would do her good.
+Not that I liked her at all, but it was just on friendly basis, especially that she had helped me a few times acquire some green goodies.
+So mainly it was a thank you.
+On the other hand, she has her health issues so maybe chatting with someone who had been there would do her some good.

 Still, it was quite obvious from the way she looked at me as I explained how recovery is the best thing that could ever happen to anyone that she was highly interested.
 Yet, she was still fighting the idea of admitting that she had a problem — denial is a typical defence mechanism when dealing with addiction.
 It didn’t take long before I was able to assess the situation and have an idea about where she is.